flenniken/statictea/docs/runCommand.md

 # `$`

-Retrun a string representation of a Statement.
+Return a string representation of a Statement.

 ```nim
 func `$`(s: Statement): string